coxy1989/superconv/README.md

 ### CIFAR10

-Results on CIFAR10 were are **not** included in the paper.
-The result below demonstrates 'superconvergence' is **not** observed with a fairly standard configuration and simple 3 layer network.
+Results on CIFAR10 were not included in the original paper.
+The result below demonstrates *superconvergence* is not observed with a standard configuration and simple 3 layer network.
+I suspect that tuning of the other hyperparamaters is required, since [it can be demonstrated](https://github.com/coxy1989/clr) that rapid convergence on this dataset is achievable with the related *CLR* policy and a similar network architecture.
+More experimentation is required here, feel free to send a pull request if you perform further experiments.

 |  LR/SS/PL |  CM/SS | Epochs  | Accuracy (%)  |
 |---|---|---|---|